 Why we set up the Bike bank?

-We recognise that there are an increasing number of people who want to be involved in meaningful occupation but there are few opportunities.
+We recognised that there was an increasing number of people who wanted to be involved in meaningful occupation but there were few opportunities.
 Some people may have very high needs but they want the chance to do something for others.